 Under the Administrative Procedure Act (APA) (5 U.S.C.
-553) the Department generally offers interested parties the opportunity to comment on proposed priorities and requirements.
-Section 681(d) of IDEA, however, makes the public comment requirements of the APA inapplicable to the priority in this notice.
+553) the Department generally offers interested parties the opportunity to comment on proposed priorities.
+Section 681(d) of IDEA, however, makes the public comment requirements of the APA inapplicable to the absolute priority and Competitive Preference Priority 2 in this notice.